The stochastic gravitational wave background from QCD phase transition in the framework of higher-order GUP: Impact of higher-order GUP modified entropy on the SGWB spectrum

-Then, by substituting $\rho_{\rm{cr}}(T_*)$ from Eq.~(\ref{eqa14}) into Eq.~(\ref{eq14}), one obtains
+Then, by substituting $\rho_{\rm{cr}}(T_*)$ from eq.~(\ref{eqa14}) into eq.~(\ref{eq14}), one obtains

 where the current fractional energy density of radiation is $\Omega_{r 0}=\rho_{r}\left(T_{0}\right) / \rho_{c r}\left(T_{0}\right) \simeq 8.5 \times 10^{-5}$.
 Moreover, by applying the Boltzmann equation, it is found that $\rho_r(T_r)/\rho_r(T_0) \simeq (a_0/a_r)^4$ \cite{Moussa:2021gxb}.
-Therefore, Eq.~(\ref{eqa15}) can be rewritten as
+Therefore, eq.~(\ref{eqa15}) can be rewritten as

-Finally, by using Eq.~(\ref{eqa16}) and Eq.~(\ref{eq14L}), the GWs spectrum observed today can be expressed as
+Finally, by using eq.~(\ref{eqa16}) and eq.~(\ref{eq14L}), the GWs spectrum observed today can be expressed as

-The above equation describes the present-day energy density spectrum of GWs, linking the initial spectrum at the phase transition epoch $\Omega_{{\rm gw}_*}$ to its observable form today.
-The factor $\Omega_{r0}$ accounts for the current radiation energy density, while the exponential terms encode the impact of the universe’s expansion history.
-More importantly, the integrands contain the function ${\Delta}\left( {T,g_s,\beta } \right)$, which incorporates modifications arising from the effect of GUP.
-The GUP-induced corrections modify the standard thermodynamic relations, thereby influencing the evolution of the Hubble parameter and the redshift of GWs.
+The above equation gives the present-day energy-density spectrum of the SGWB, relating the spectrum at the phase-transition epoch, $\Omega_{\rm gw,*}$, to its observable form today, $\Omega_{\rm gw,0}$.
+The factor $\Omega_{r0}$ represents the current radiation energy density, while the exponential terms encode the effect of the intervening expansion history.
+More importantly, the integrand contains the function $\Delta(T,g_s,\beta_0)$, which parametrizes the modifications induced by the Du-Long higher-order GUP.
+The GUP corrections modify the standard thermodynamic relations, thereby influencing the evolution of the Hubble parameter and the redshift of SGWB.